Battle of Königgrätz: Prelude

 Dismayed by his losses, Benedek had ordered a withdrawal and urgently requested that Emperor Franz Josef make peace as the only way to save the army from a "catastrophe".
 When this was refused, and an ambiguous last sentence of the imperial telegram was interpreted as ordering a final stand, Benedek drew his Austrians up against the Elbe between Sadowa and Königgrätz.

 The Prussians finally sighted the Austrians on the eve of 2 July near Sadowa, and Friedrich Karl planned to attack the next morning.
 Moltke ordered the Crown Prince Frederick William to join forces with the other two armies at the point where the Austrians were assembled, but the telegraph lines to the Second Army's positions were out, necessitating the dispatch of two mounted officers at midnight to ride the twenty miles' distance in time.
 They arrived at 4 a.m.
 The Crown Prince's Chief of Staff, Leonhard von Blumenthal, an able logistician, immediately reorganised Second Army's route plan.

 Battle

 The Austrian army of 215,000 faced the Prussian Army of the Elbe (39,000) and First Army (85,000) on 3 July.
 The Austrian infantry was partially fortified and supported by cavalry in the rear and artillery units with firing range across hilly, wooded terrain.
 The battle began at dawn in subsiding rain and mist as Prussia took its position west of the Bystřice River.
 Shortly before 8 a.m., the Austrian artillery opened fire, pinning down the Prussian right flank under Herwarth von Bittenfeld.
 The Saxons on the Austrian left fell back in good order, and proceeded to rain down fire on the advancing Prussian right from higher ground.
-Herwarth von Bittenfeld hesitated to order a full attack, and instead the advance guard of seven battalions, under Brig.
-General von Schöler pulled back to the river around 10:00 and took a defensive stance.
+Herwarth von Bittenfeld ordered the advance guard of seven battalions, under Brig.
+General von Schöler pulled back to the river around 10:00 and take a defensive stance.